-- Buy a radon-resistant home - If you are considering buying a new home, look for builders who use radon-resistant new construction.
-Read more about radon-resistant new construction, "Building Radon Out: A Step-by-Step Guide to Build Radon-Resistant Homes".
+- Buy a radon-resistant home - Read more about radon-resistant new construction, "Building Radon Out: A Step-by-Step Guide to Build Radon-Resistant Homes".

 - Build Green: It's Easy to Build New Homes Radon-Resistant ..."The good news is you can build your customers a safer, healthier, radon-resistant home.
 The techniques to prevent radon from entering a home are practical and straightforward for any builder.
 It’s an inexpensive way to offer families a benefit that could reduce their risk of lung cancer.
 And it’s a smart way to build trust between you and your customer."
 Fuad Reveiz, Member of the National Association of Home Builders

 As you conduct radon outreach throughout the year, consider incorporating messages to test for radon, fix radon problems and build radon resistant homes with other environmental health messages and special events.
 The following are some examples of seasonal messages you can use at different times of the year: